pazlydev/template-kit/README.md

 # Github Starter Kit

-The easiest way to start is to fork or download the starter kit from Github here [add link]
+The easiest way to start is to fork or download the starter kit from Github here https://github.com/pazlydev/template-kit

 It contains a simple file with dummy elements and the structure that allows Pazly to read and understand the template.

+Download the **index.html** and modify this to your linking

 # Color System